One of the solutions to malnutrition in the world’s population is as simple as growing the right food plants in the right places.

 HISTORY OF FPS

 Tasmanian agricultural scientist and Officer of the Order of Australia recipient - Bruce French, has spent 30 years on a voluntary mission to document information on the food plants of the world.
-This achievement is underpinned by Bruce’s work in developing countries, including Papua New Guinea and the Solomon Islands.

 Bruce has established a plain English database of over 27,500 edible plants, which continues to grow.
 The database contains descriptions, countries and climatic zones of the plants’ origins, photos and drawings, edible parts, and cooking methods.